camunda-consulting/camunda-7-code-examples/order-confirmation-rules/README.md

 ![Order Confirmation Rules Screenshot][2]

-# What can you Learn?
+# What will you learn?

-* How to build an simple JSF application including a simple BPMN 2.0 Process
-* Can be used for demonstrating process automation with [camunda BPM platform](http://camunda.org/) on a Java EE 6 environment
+1. How to build an simple JSF application including a simple BPMN 2.0 Process on a Java EE 6 environment
-* How to use [Drools](http://www.jboss.org/drools/) to implement business rules
+1. How to use [Drools](http://www.jboss.org/drools/) to implement business rules in your processes
-* How to create [Arquillian](http://arquillian.org) integration tests for your process application
+1. How to create [Arquillian](http://arquillian.org) integration tests for your process application

 # The Process